tcdi/plrust/doc/src/dependencies.md

 bitvec = [">=1, <2", "=0.2", { version = "1.0.1", features = [ "alloc" ], default-features = false }]
 ```

-The reason for this added flexibility to allow the administrator to declare the most precise crate version they wish
+The added flexibility allows administrators to declare the most precise crate version they wish along with that
-along with that version's specific set of features and other dependency properties.
+version's specific set of features and other dependency properties.

-When a `LANGUAGE plrust` function specifies a dependency and version, it finds the largest (presumably "most recent")
+When a `LANGUAGE plrust` function specifies a dependency and version, the largest (presumably "most recent") configured
-allowed version that matches what the user's plrust function requested.
+version matching the user's plrust function is used.
 More on this below.

 ### Version Requirement Format